From Flab To Fab: How Birthday Boy Arjun Kapoor Carved His Own Destiny In Bollywood!

 Had A Lot Of Patience

 One thing we need to learn from Arjun Kapoor is that he had a lot of patience and didn't panic.
-He did what he had to do and made himself successful.
+He did what he had to do and became successful.

 The Birthday Boy